 The surgeon you choose should be forthright about how many cervical spine procedures he has performed and their outcomes.
 He should also help you understand the risks associated with your procedure.
 You should be provided with an in-depth explanation of your procedure in terms you understand, with time allotted to answer any questions you might have.
 Ultimately, you should feel reassured after talking to a good surgeon and have confidence in his ability.
 If you feel unsure or cannot get your questions answered to your satisfaction, that surgeon may not be the right one for you.

 Dr. Thomas Wascher is a board-certified neurosurgeon with over 23 years of experience doing complex cervical spine surgeries.
-He has performed over 1,800 cervical fusions and has earned recognition for his expertise in the field.
+He has performed over 4,000+ cervical spine surgeries and has earned recognition for his expertise in the field.
 He is also a published author with numerous academic and social service awards to his credit.